CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     ???
 Example "See `matrix.txt`"
         --8<-- "tbl/matrix.md"

     ???
+Tip "Defining the similarity metric"
+        Use `--similarity-metric-cohort` to choose the cohort metric.
+The default value is `hamming`; the alternative is `jaccard`.

+        ```bash
+        pheno-ranker -r individuals.json --similarity-metric-cohort jaccard
+        ```

+    ???
 Tip "Sparse Matrix Market output"
         By default, cohort mode writes a dense tab-separated matrix (`matrix.txt`).
 For large cohorts, you can instead write a sparse [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html) coordinate file: